 About the Lubbock Lake Landmark

-Lubbock Lake is located in a meander of an ancient valley, Yellowhouse Draw, near ancient springs.
-For thousands of years, people on the Southern High Plains used the water resources in the draw until those resources went dry in the early 1930s.
-Years of sediment covered the traces of human activity from the surface until 1936 when the city of Lubbock dredged the meander in an effort to revitalize the underground springs.
+For thousands of years, people on the Southern High Plains used spring-fed water that flowed through the draw.
+The springs went dry in the early 1930s.
+Years of sediment covered traces of human activity until 1936, when the City of Lubbock dredged the meander to revive underground springs as a water source.
+Dredging exposed human-made points and ancient bison bones from the Folsom era.

 Early photo of the Landmark